Nerwyn/service-call-tile-feature/README.md

 Similarly to buttons, you have to set `service` to a service call for the slider to actually do anything.

 Sliders can track either the state or attribute of an entity, meaning that when that entity's state or attribute changes so will the slider to match.
 By default it will track the `state` of an entity.
 To change this, set `value_attribute` to the name of the attribute you want the slider to track.
-In order to pass the the slider's value to a service call, set the value in the service call data to `VALUE`.
-This works just like string interpolation as described above.
+In order to pass the the slider's value to a service call, set the value in the service call data to `VALUE`. **DO NOT use templating to set value**, it will pull a stale value from the Home Assistant frontend states object rather than the updated slider value.

 ```yaml
 type: custom:service-call